gvwilson/sensibleadventures/cloudherd/cloudherd.md

 side, Big Blue and Pillow drifted toward the villagers and the lone tiger waiting at the edge of the ravine.
-A clattering noise further along the ravine signalled that whoever Indy had sent to pull back the pen's spiderweb gate had started hauling in the bamboo chain it hung from.
+A clattering noise further along the ravine signalled that whoever Indy had sent to pull back the pen's spiderweb gate had started hauling in the rope-and-bamboo chain it hung from.

 Noxy watched breathlessly as the clouds approached, their leading edges rippling slightly in the wind.
 When Big Blue bumped against the ravine wall, Aft took